 Space

 Space security, market growth for the space industry and the ever-growing importance of space utilisation have led to a shift from government-led space development to a new era of public-private initiative.
 The Government supports start-up companies involved in small satellites and small launchers, and deploys policies encouraging downrange applications of existing infrastructure.
-Usually, however, the Government only helps in financing development and does not guarantee procurement, hence many start-ups are not profitable.
-Japan’s problem is that maintaining a strong space industry would require more government procurement and a growing commercial export market.
+Many of these ventures hire quite a few foreign employees and include international activities in their programs from the beginning.
+The EBC would wish the Japanese Government to actively promote cooperation and integration of Japanese and European ventures.

 Concerned by Japan’s technological lag and future loss of competitiveness, experts have started work on a concept and a strategy towards a next-generation “revolutionary future space transport system”.
 A committee established by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) to study a roadmap towards its realization is considering a rapidly upgraded version of H3 for government missions and private missions to the Moon and Mars.
 Its simultaneous, albeit longer-term subject is a fully re-usable space plane for point-to-point (such as Tokyo-Paris) high-speed commercial travel with an estimated market of tens of billions of euros.
 It mentions the importance of international cooperation in these developments.
-Regarding re-usability of the revolutionary future space transport system, France’s space agency CNES (National Centre for Space Studies), Germany’s aerospace center (DLR) and JAXA are already working together on Callisto, a reduced-scale reusability demonstrator.
+Regarding re-usability of the revolutionary future space transport system, France’s space agency CNES (National Centre for Space Studies), Germany’s aerospace center (DLR) and JAXA are working together on Callisto, a reduced-scale reusability demonstrator.

 Key issues and recommendations